 Our main objective is to foster in children a love of reading.
 They will be encouraged to value books and read for learning and enjoyment, from a wide range of literary texts from all genres.

-Children will be encouraged to read with fluency and understanding utilising a combination of strategies including phonic knowledge, graphic knowledge, contextual clues and sight vocabulary.
-Children’s awareness of syntax, punctuation, expression and comprehension will be developed and assessed through Guided Reading Sessions and individual reading.
+Children will be encouraged to read with fluency and understanding, utilising a combination of strategies including phonic knowledge, graphic knowledge, contextual clues and sight vocabulary.
+Children’s awareness of syntax, punctuation, expression and comprehension will be developed and assessed through explicit teaching of reading as well as individual reading.
+Class reading texts are linked to the creative curriculum.

 As well as reading to adults at school, children have opportunities to read to a reading partner from another class.
 This encourages an enjoyment of reading and develops skills in both the reader and the listener.